OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID1.md

 Participants within the ecosystem must leverage these services to facilitate API driven OAuth client registration using the process outlined in clause 3.1.1 of [RFC7591] with additional metadata necessary to support OpenID Connect defined in [OpenID Connect Registration][OIDR].

 Where possible, authorisation servers should compare client metadata asserted by a client made as part of registration or management request against metadata claims contained within a software statement.
-Not all metadata that a client wishes to provide may be contained in a software statement, e.g alternative [Metadata Langauges and Script values](https://openid.net/specs/openid-connect-registration-1_0.html#LanguagesAndScripts).
+Not all metadata that a client wishes to provide may be contained in a software statement, e.g alternative [Metadata Languages and Script values](https://openid.net/specs/openid-connect-registration-1_0.html#LanguagesAndScripts).

 # Open Banking Brasil OpenID Connect Discovery provisions